 What if My Lender Finds Out I Don't Have Home Insurance?

-If you have a mortgage on a home, the home does not yet belong to you.
+When you pay a home mortgage, you don't yet own the home.
 It belongs to the lender with whom you have a contractual relationship.
-Not only are you paying a set amount each month towards ownership, you are actively maintaining insurance coverage on the mortgaged home.
-In some cases, you may be unaware that you have homeowners insurance because the lender took out a policy on your behalf and payments are included in the monthly payments you make.
+Not only are you paying a set amount each month towards ownership, but you are also actively maintaining insurance coverage on the mortgaged home.
+In some cases, you may be unaware that you have homeowners insurance because the lender took out a policy on your behalf and payments are included in the monthly payments.
 However, if you do not have homeowners insurance through your lender and your lender finds out, they will likely put force-placed insurance on your home.
 It's well within their rights to also foreclose on the property because you are, by default, violating the terms of your mortgage loan.

 What Is Force-Placed Insurance?